analogouscircuit/ccarfac/README.md

 to initialize the CARFAC model state, `carfacagc_state_s`, using the `carfacagc_init` function.
 A signal can then be processed in blocks using `carfacagc_process_block`.
 The output is contained in the CARFAC state structure (e.g. `bm_hpf` or `ihc_out` for basilar membrane or hair cell data respectively).

 There is also a function to produce a stabilized auditory image (SAI),  namely `sai_generate`.
+(SAI support is still being refined.)